 Child abuse is ANY harm done to a child by someone responsible for the care of that child.
 Abuse may be a singular incident or a pattern of behavior.
-It can take place anywhere, from a child's home, day care center, home day care, to a school, or church.
-An abuser can be just about anyone from a parent or other family member, to a child care provider, scout leader, teacher or any other adult that the child is in the care of.
+It can take place anywhere, from a child's home, day care center or home day care to a school or church.
+An abuser can be just about anyone from a parent or other family member to a child-care provider, scout leader, teacher, or any other adult that the child is in the care of.

 The definitions of abuse tend to vary from state to state, but most laws cover four main types of abuse.
 They are:

-- Emotional Abuse- Damage dome to a child's emotional state.
+- Emotional Abuse: Damage done to a child's emotional state.

 Sometimes, these forms of abuse are found alone, but more often than not, they are found in a combination of more than one type of abuse.
 For example, a child who is physically abused is often emotionally abused or neglected as well.
 Or a child may be being beaten and belittled, combining physical and emotional abuse.

 Torn, stained, or bloody underwear

 Bruising or trauma to the genital or anal area

 The child complains of itching or pain of the genital area

 If you believe that a child is in immediate danger and is being abused, contact your local Child Protective Services branch.
 Every state and county has a CPS office though some states use a different name such as Department of Children and Family Services or simply Social Services.